xju2/iaas/spin_configs/README.md

 After you have successfully obtained the certificates, you can check the Secrets in the Storage section of the Rancher UI, named _tls-cert_.
 In the Data section, it should show something like "Domain Name iaasdemo.ml4phys.com
 Expires: Mon, Dec 8 2025  8:26:51 pm"

 You will have to modify the Ingress so that it points to the Envoy service.

+#### Steps
+* Go to "Service Discovery" section and click on "Ingresses".
+* In the row of the `ingress` created by `spin-acme`, click on the three dots on the right end and select "Edit YAML".
-An example can be found [here](3.0-ingress/ingress.yaml).
+* An example can be found [here](3.0-ingress/ingress.yaml).

 > [!IMPORTANT]
 > The Ingress assumes the Triton client uses the `gPRC` protocol.
 If your client uses HTTP/REST, you will have to update the Ingress.